 - Herbal and Medicinal Plants.

-In addition to this, APEDA has been entrusted with the responsibility to monitor import of sugar.
+In addition to this, APEDA has been entrusted with the responsibility of monitoring the import of sugar as well.

 1.3 COMPOSITION OF THE APEDA AUTHORITY